davidchow24/simple_model/README.md

 ## Getting started

 - `SimpleModel` for converting to and from JSON
-- `SimpleModel.fromJsonList` method for converting JSON list of objects
 - `SimpleModel.getEnumMap` method for getting enum map
 - `$get` method for getting data by key
 - `$fromList` method for handling list of objects